nationalarchives/da-reference-generator/README.md

 The api gateway has a resource policy which restricts which services can call it.

-Any new calling clients will need to provide an AWS IAM role or VPCE id which should then be added to the corresponding API Gateway resource policy.
+Any new calling clients will need to provide an an IP address role or VPCE id which should then be added to the corresponding API Gateway resource policy.

 ## Reference Schema